-As part of our research on which corporate governance codes are followed by AIM companies, we also reviewed some aspects of the level of application of the QCA Corporate Governance Code of the 800+ companies on AIM that have adopted it.
+As part of our research on which corporate governance codes are followed by AIM companies, we also reviewed some aspects of the level of application of the 800+ companies on AIM that have adopted the QCA Corporate Governance Code.

 Below is a summary of what proportion of companies fully apply the QCA Code and three areas where they are diverging.